Typhmus/Proposal/README.md

 Overall, this means that all teams can be properly balanced in terms of players, while in the current system, teams could become easily unfair.

+**Teams should always be able to field 6 players:**

+In recent cases, teams might have to play with less than 6 players because of many different reasons.
+(Player/s couldn't show up, Player/s ghosted, Player/s got banned, ect).
+However, will this system in place, teams should never have to worry about not having enough active people on their roster.
+A-Team drops, B-Team drops, and Free Agents are all available for teams to pickup in case they need more players on their roster, or just more ACTIVE players on their roster.
+In the very very very very very very very rare case that A-Team drops, B-Team drops, AND Free Agents aren't available to a team, then they would still have to play with less players if they can't field 6.
+However, this system still has a way higher % chance that players will be available for all teams instead of not having this system in place.

 **=============================================================================================================================================================================**

 This is subject to change.